-Legendary surf icon Jack O'Neill changed the sport of surfing forever when he decided to give surfers a protection against 50°F (10°C) waters.
+Legendary surf icon Jack O'Neill changed the sport of surfing forever when he decided to give surfers protection against 50 °F (10 °C) waters.
 Discover his most inspiring quotations.

 Jack O'Neill (1923-2017) is often called the inventor of the modern wetsuit.
-The man who designed the surfers' second skin so that they could stay in cold waters for hours.
+He designed the surfers' second skin so that they could stay in cold waters for hours.

 When I started, "surf" was a dirty word.
 The city thought those guys out there were a bunch of bums.
 They threatened to arrest them.

 I had a surfer friend who wanted to work for the police, and when he went to the station, the chief took one look at the surfboard on his car and said, 'Policemen don't surf.'